AusNet Services is conducting the trial of the New Reg process in the development of its regulatory proposal for the

 AusNet Services will then undertake a period of public consultation, from December 2018 until March 2019.
 After this, AusNet services will engage in a second negotiation period with the Customer Forum ending in July 2019.
 This final negotiation will allow the Customer Forum to consider feedback from AusNet's public consultation.
 At the conclusion of this period the Customer Forum will complete a final Engagement Report, which will be submitted to the AER together with AusNet’s Regulatory Proposal which is due on 31 July 2019.

 AER staff play a role in the AusNet Services Trial.
 This has included providing input on the recruitment of Customer Forum, providing guidance and support to the Customer Forum and agreeing the proposed scope of matters for negotiation.

 The Consumer Challenge Panel (CCP) assists the AER to make better regulatory determinations by providing input on issues of importance to consumers.
 The CCP17 subpanel, consisting of Mike Swanston, Robyn Robinson, David Prins and Mark Henley, has been assembled for the 2021-25 Victorian electricity distribution determinations.
 CCP17’s role is to provide advice to the AER on the proposals of all five Victorian electricity distribution businesses.
-This will include advice on the consumer engagement of the DBs and how it has influenced their respective Regulatory Proposals.
+This includes advice on the consumer engagement of the DBs and how it has influenced their respective Regulatory Proposals.

-On 20 June 2018 the AER asked CCP17 to undertake three specific roles prior to the lodgement of AusNet Services’ revenue proposal with the AER:
+CCP17 is to undertake three specific roles prior to the lodgement of AusNet Services’ revenue proposal with the AER:

 - Assist the Customer Forum, where requested, in preparing its initial and final Engagement Reports.
-This has involved meetings between the Customer Forum and CCP17 to test their thinking on issues that are in scope, and access the broader perspective of the CCP.
+This involves meetings between the Customer Forum and CCP17 to test their thinking on issues that are in scope, and access the broader perspective of the CCP.

 - Observe AusNet Services’ consultation on its draft revenue proposal with consumers and other stakeholder groups, focusing on issues that are out-of-scope of the Customer Forum’s negotiation.
 Where requested by AusNet Services, CCP17 should engage in issues that are not in the scope of the Customer Forum.
 This means that AusNet Services can consult with CCP, Customer Forum and AER in any ‘deep dives’.